 We are glad to announce the “Internet column” in your newspaper.
-Periodically I will write about the happening things in the internet which affects our daily life.
+Periodically I will write about the happening things on the internet which affects our daily life.

 Internet if described in political terms is truly “secular”!
 It is for every section of the society – kids, students, youth, men, women, retired, celebrities and even for the politicians!

-For the past few internet has been included in the school curriculum.
-It is a misnomer that internet is only for the rich and elite.
+For the past few years, the internet has been included in the school curriculum.
+It is a misnomer that the internet is only for the rich and elite.
 The prices of PCs and internet have crashed drastically, especially the monthly recurring costs of internet access is very affordable today.

 Job aspirants can arm themselves with far better current information which can impress your prospective employer.
 Investors can buy and sell their stocks and mutual funds at just the click of the mouse in their home or office.
 No more tension of depending upon your stock broker to fulfil your requests.
 You get to read the news that interests you from any part of the world, for e.g. NRIs are always thirsty to read the local news from India, internet quenches their thirst.

 In the print medium language, newspapers are growing by the day.
 Look at your own newspaper, it is such a specialized niche newspaper.
 Who could have imagined Kannada would get such a newspaper, but today Kannadigas are excited to be reading this paper.
 The same is being seen on the internet – language readership is on the rise on the internet.
 It is a false assumption that the internet is only for English speaking population in India, in fact just 12% of Indians are comfortable with English.